bioinfo-cnb/bionmf-gpu/README.md

          $>  make  multi_gpu  MPICC=<path_to_mpi>/bin/mpicc

-Please make sure your MPI Library is properly installed (e.g., environment variables, etc).
+Please make sure your MPI Library is properly installed (i.e., environment variables, etc).
 Similarly as above, the resulting executable file, `NMF_mGPU` is stored in the `bin/` folder.

 *****************************